Auckland, New Zealand

 Hiakai has now opened as a bricks-and-mortar restaurant in Te Whanganui a Tara, the capital of Aotearoa.

-Accommodation: Stay one night at the White Morph.
-The White Morph offers great accommodation in Kaikoura.
+We stay one night at the White Morph.
 Set on the Esplanade in iconic Kaikoura, The White Morph enjoys commanding views of the ocean right to the distant horizon and mountains, and gives you access to all of the region’s many experiences.

-Overview: Today is a travel day with breaks as we go South from Kaikoura to Oamaru.
-Key places of interest and explored on our journey.
+Today is a travel day with breaks as we go South from Kaikoura to Oamaru.
+Key places of interest are explored on our journey.

-Tonight we stay and eat at Pen Y Bryn Lodge.
-Chef, is a master of any food style, so a custom food experience is offered.
+Tonight we eat at Pen Y Bryn Lodge, where the Chef, is a master of any food style, so a custom food experience is offered.

 Through the Pigroot – traditional high country merino hogget roast at Lauderdale on the way through to Queenstown.